CHDR InnoS™: A novel approach to consultancy in the pharma-ceutical and biotech industry

 CHDR has three decades of experience in innovative clinical drug research.
 During our long history, we have advised both large and small companies regarding their drug development programmes.
 In 2018, CHDR established InnoS™ (Innovation Services), a full-service international consultancy group that draws on our vast network of pharmacological and clinical expertise.
 Many technical consultants in the pharmaceutical and biotech industries are relatively small firms without connections to academic institutions.
 At InnoS, we’ve created a vast network of consultants who are experts in specific subjects and who work together with talented young researchers and PhD students, ensuring that our knowledge and expertise are always at the forefront.

 - InnoS provides advice to pharmaceutical companies, biotech companies, investors, researchers with a new business plan, governments, and regulatory organisations.

-- InnoS also forms strategic partnerships with biotech companies, providing knowledge, an interim CMO and/or CSO, and other resources essential to helping the company succeed.
+- InnoS also forms strategic partnerships with biotech companies, providing knowledge, an interim CMO and/or CSO (if needed), and other essential resources to help the company succeed.

-- InnoS provides comprehensive services through every step in the development process, including the beginning phases of drug design, clinical drug development, and the post-marketing phase.
+- InnoS offers a comprehensive range of services through every step in the development process, from the beginning phases of drug design, to clinical drug development, and even into the post-marketing phase.

-- Our consultants have an established track record in the pharmaceutical industry, including drug development, adding to the success of our business and academic network.
+- Our consultants have an established track record in the pharmaceutical industry and in the drug development process, contributing to our success in both business and academia.

-- Because InnoS is a fully independent unit of CHDR, clients benefit from our expertise and enjoy access to CHDR's Clinical Research Unit and Biomarker Development programme, all while retaining the freedom to work with other partners in further drug development.
+- Because InnoS is a fully independent unit at CHDR, our clients benefit from our expertise and have access to CHDR's Clinical Research Unit and Biomarker Development programme, all while retaining the freedom to work with other partners in the drug development process.

 - InnoS is also affiliated with the 123 Innovation Initiative, a partnership between CHDR and investors aimed at closing the gap between the laboratory and market applications.